DamianGavin/projectEliza/README.md

 First you must have "Go" on your computer.
 This can be found and downloaded at https://golang.org/.
-If you navigate to the folder that contains these files you can type : go run <file name> to run the code.
+If you navigate to the folder that contains these files you can type : go run  .\main.go to run the code.

 ## Tests